Wuziyi616/multi_part_assembly/docs/tutorial.md

 **Experimental**:

+-   As discussed above, these metrics are sometimes problematic due to the symmetry ambiguity.
+    E.g., if we rotate a cylinder bottle by 5 degree along Z-axis, it is still perfectly assembled.
+    However, the MSE of both rotation and translation will give a non-zero error (even if we do rotation matching, if 5 degree is smaller than the granularity we check, the errors will not be eliminated).
+    Therefore, we propose to compute the relative pose errors.
+    Suppose there are 5 parts in a shape.
+    Every time we treat 1 part as canonical, and calculate the relative poses between the other 4 parts to it.
+    We repeat this process for 5 times, and take the min error as the final result.
+    This is because relative poses between parts will not be affected by global shape transformations.
+    See `relative_pose_metrics()` function in [eval_utils.py](../multi_part_assembly/utils/eval_utils.py).
 -   As pointed out by some papers (e.g. [this](https://www.cs.cmu.edu/~cga/dynopt/readings/Rmetric.pdf)), MSE between rotations is not a good metric.
     Therefore, we adopt the geodesic distance between two rotations as another metric.
     See `rot_geodesic_dist()` function in [eval_utils.py](../multi_part_assembly/utils/eval_utils.py).
--   For objects without a clear canonical pose, we compute the relative pose errors.
-    Suppose there are 10 parts in a shape.
-    Every time we treat 1 part as canonical, and calculate the relative poses between the other 9 parts to it.
-    We repeat this process for 10 times, and take the min error as the final result.

 ## Rotation Representation